 "One of the fun things about this job is just seeing and hearing everything about the success of not only our current students and professors, but what our alumni are doing, where they are in the world and what got them there," Miller said.
 "I know that happens on a lot of campuses, but there's something about UW-Whitewater that's pretty special."

 Miller is married to Jeff Miller, UW-Whitewater's head cross-country coach.
-They have three adult children: Drew graduated from UW-Madison in 2013; Devin graduated from UW-Whitewater in 2011, and Dawson will earn his undergraduate degree from UW-Whitewater in 2015.
+They have three adult children: Drew graduated from UW-Madison in 2013, Devin graduated from UW-Whitewater in 2011, and Dawson graduated from UW-Whitewater in 2015.

 Miller said she enjoys coming to work every day.
 "There's that old saying," she says.
 "Do what you love."